 Killarney Provincial Park became Ontario’s first provincial park to receive a Dark Sky Preserve designation from the Royal Astronomical Society of Canada.
 That means you’re more likely to see the night sky in its natural splendor.

 Make sure to dress for the temperature and bring your hot beverage of choice in a thermos to keep warm.
 We suggest hot chocolate!

 Picture yourself gliding through the trees with your love on a cool winter night.
 Find out which parks offer skating here (and don’t forget to use our Snow Report to check ice conditions for our skating rinks and trails!).

 Feel like turning up the heat?
 Book your day-use permit in advance and head to Arrowhead Provincial Park!
 Skate through their 1.3 km trail (lit by hundreds of torches on special Fire and Ice nights).
 Rentals are available!

 Nothing’s more romantic than starting a new hobby.
 Take a turn for the unexpected, and go on an ice fishing date!

 For those who can get away during the week, visit Windy Lake Provincial Park!

-Midweek yurt or cabin rentals include a free ice fishing rental kit set up for you right on the ice.
+Midweek yurt or cabin rentals are available.
 The staff at Windy Lake know all the ins and outs, and are happy to help you catch a big one!